brandondrew/ShellDetective/README.md

 Testing
 -------
-You can test that everything is working as it should, one shell at a time, e.g.
+You can test that everything is working as it should, either doing it one shell at a time:

     test/test.bash